Development urbanism – a theory about urbanism as development and development as urbanism

 History, however, indicates that urban societies do not only transform human life and natural environments but stimulate continuous self-transformation.
-Take for instance, in recent times, the changing attitude towards women in traditional patriarchal societies (ex: the large pro-female demonstrations in South Asian cities following the horrific gang rape in New Delhi in 2012), the uprising against despots in traditional hierarchical societies (ex: the Arab Spring in a number of North African and Middle Eastern cities between 2010 and 2012), the questioning of the economic laws in traditional capitalist societies (ex: the Occupy movement and anti-austerity protests in Western cities since 2010), the ecological awakening in traditional consumer societies (ex: the rise of green movements in cities throughout the world since the 1970s).
+Take for instance, in recent times, the changing attitude towards women in traditional patriarchal societies (exemplified by the large, pro-female demonstrations in South Asian cities following the horrific gang rape in New Delhi in 2012); the uprising against despots in traditional hierarchical societies (exemplified by the Arab Spring in a number of North African and Middle Eastern cities between 2010 and 2012); and the questioning of the economic laws in traditional capitalist societies (exemplified by the Occupy movement and anti-austerity protests in Western cities since 2010).

-In other words, while the transformative capacity of urban societies may generate problems that will eventually lead to the downfall of those societies, the same capacity may, perhaps, also enable urban societies to solve those problems.
+In other words, while the transformative capacity of urban societies may generate problems that will eventually lead to the downfall of those societies, in principle, the same capacity may also enable urban societies to solve those problems.

-According to Saskia Sassen,5 urban societies are complex systems that are capable of transforming themselves because they are incomplete.
-To this could be added that their development cannot be predetermined.
+According to Saskia Sassen (2011), urban societies are complex systems that are capable of transforming themselves because they are incomplete.
+And, it must be added, because their development is not predetermined.

-Nonetheless it would seem like urban managers and planners, during the past few centuries, have been bent on “simplifying”, “completing” and “determining” urban societies.6 Based on a mechanistic and reductionist, centralized and top-down approach, they’ve attempted to solve problems through control, efficiency and predictability – most recently illustrated by the so-called “smart city” concept.
+Nonetheless it would seem like urban planners and managers, as representatives of the bureaucratic and commercial forces that have been driving urban development for the past few centuries, have been bent on “simplifying”, “completing” and “determining” urban societies.
+Based on a mechanistic and reductionist, centralized and top-down approach, they’ve attempted to solve problems through control, programming, standardization and optimization – most recently illustrated by the so-called “smart city” concept.

 However, because environmental and social problems are inherently complex and dynamic, it is assumed that neither environmental sustainability nor social justice is achieved by reaching a fixed state of perfection but rather through a never-ending search for equilibrium.
-This would seem to render the traditional approach of urban managers and planners unsuited to solve these problems.
-In fact, the traditional approach might be seen as a root cause of the problems.
+This would seem to render the standard approach of urban managers and planners unsuited to solve these problems.
+In fact, the standard approach might be seen itself as a root cause of the problems.

-Nevertheless, and despite being repeatedly criticized and challenged by actors and stakeholders, practitioners and theoreticians,7 this approach continues to be defended by very powerful psychological and ideological, bureaucratic and commercial forces.
+Nevertheless, and despite being repeatedly criticized and challenged by actors and stakeholders, practitioners and theoreticians, this approach continues to be defended by very powerful psychological and ideological, bureaucratic and commercial forces.

-As a theory intended to advance an alternative approach to the making and managing of urban spaces and structures, development urbanism proposes to solve social and environmental problems through collaborative and participatory processes based on principles of emergence and spontaneous order, self-organization and co-evolution.8
+As a theory intended to advance an alternative approach to the making and managing of urban societies and environments, development urbanism proposes to solve social and environmental problems through collaborative and participatory processes based on principles of self-organization and co-evolution.

-This would entail new uses of urban space and new forms of urban mobility that, in turn, could spark cultural creativity and economic innovation, as well as increased social interaction and integration of natural elements, thus possibly enabling a better understanding of and stimulating greater solidarity with the Other.
+This would entail new uses of urban space and new forms of urban mobility that, in turn, could spark creativity and innovation, as well as increased social interaction and integration of natural elements, thus possibly enabling a better understanding of and stimulating greater solidarity with the other.